IPL Ticket

 Coverage for Baggage Delay

-TATA AIG Malaysia travel insurance provides reimbursement of up to $75 for baggage delays.
-If the airline delays or misplaces your checked-in baggage when you arrive in Malaysia, we cover the cost of essential items.
+Delayed baggage can cause inconvenience upon arrival at your destination.
+TATA AIG travel insurance Malaysia helps travellers manage such situations by covering essential purchases until baggage arrives.
+If the airline delays or misplaces your checked baggage upon arrival in Malaysia, we will cover the cost of essential items.

 Coverage for Baggage Loss

+Losing luggage during international travel can disrupt your plans.
 TATA AIG insurance for travel to Malaysia covers you in case your entire checked baggage is permanently lost while under the care of a common carrier.
-Whether due to theft, misdirection or non-delivery, we reimburse up to $1,000 as per policy terms.
+The policy supports travellers if baggage is lost due to theft, misdirection, or delivery failure.

 Coverage for Loss of Passport